seb7887/seb7887/README.md

-I'm a Software Architect with more than 10 years of experience working both in back-end and front-end.
+I'm a Software Engineer with more than 10 years of experience working both in back-end and front-end.
 I've worked with different programming languages and platforms, such as Typescript, Golang, Java, AWS, GCP, etc. I have experience working with Microservices and Serverless architectures.

 ## Languages
 <code><img height="20" src="https://raw.githubusercontent.com/github/explore/80688e429a7d4ef2fca1e82350fe8e3517d3494d/topics/go/go.png"></code>